Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 1. Explain the terms and consequences of the DCFS 5640 and SOC 155C to the parent/Indian custodian.

-2. Inform the parent/Indian custodian that he/she must attend court, so a judicial officer can witness the DCFS 5640.
+2. Inform the parent/Indian custodian that they must attend court, so a judicial officer can witness the DCFS 5640.

 3. Contact the County Counsel assigned to Department 413 at (323)526-6813 to have the matter set on for a valid consent hearing.